John Cochrane, 2nd Earl of Dundonald

 John Cochrane, 2nd Earl of Dundonald (c.
 1660 – 16 May 1690), styled Lord Cochrane from 1679 to 1686, was a Scottish aristocrat.

 Early life

 He was the eldest son of William Cochrane, Lord Cochrane (d.
 1679) and the former Lady Katherine Kennedy.
-Among his siblings were William Cochrane, of Kilmaronock (who married Lady Grizel Graham, a daughter of James Graham, 2nd Marquess of Montrose), Margaret Cochrane (wife of Alexander Montgomerie, 9th Earl of Eglinton), Helen Cochrane (wife of John Gordon, 16th Earl of Sutherland), and Jean Cochrane (wife of John Graham, 1st Viscount Dundee and William, 3rd Viscount of Kilsyth).
+Among his siblings were William Cochrane (who married Lady Grizel Graham, a daughter of James Graham, 2nd Marquess of Montrose), Margaret Cochrane (wife of Alexander Montgomerie, 9th Earl of Eglinton), Helen Cochrane (wife of John Gordon, 16th Earl of Sutherland), and Jean Cochrane (wife of John Graham, 1st Viscount Dundee and William, 3rd Viscount of Kilsyth).

-His paternal grandparents were William Cochrane, 1st Earl of Dundonald and Euphemia Cochrane, Countess of Dundonald (a granddaughter of Robert Lindsay, 9th Lord Lindsay).
-His maternal grandparents were John Kennedy, 6th Earl of Cassilis and Lady Jean Hamilton (a daughter of Thomas Hamilton, 1st Earl of Haddington).
+His paternal grandparents were William Cochrane, 1st Earl of Dundonald and Eupheme Scott, a granddaughter of Robert Lindsay, 9th Lord Lindsay.
+His maternal grandparents were John Kennedy, 6th Earl of Cassilis and Lady Jean Hamilton, a daughter of Thomas Hamilton, 1st Earl of Haddington.

-He was educated at University of Glasgow in December 1676.
+He was educated at the University of Glasgow.